 For a Zoom or phone appointment please click here.
 Zoom is recommended if you have an assignment, so that you can share your resume with the career services staff.
 For a face-to-face appointment in The SPACE (Student Success Center Room 222), email us at email@example.com or call 608-785-9440.

 Participate in this 10-minute questionnaire about your interests to help identify which clusters (career areas) might be the best fit for you.
 Based on activities you enjoy, your personal qualities, and school subjects you like, the questionnaire ranks the career clusters you may find most fulfilling.

 TypeFocus is an online career development tool with the motto "Success through self-awareness."

 TypeFocus provides practical applications through online personality assessments and personalized reports that help connect you to careers that you may be interested in.
-The first time using this online tool, you will be asked to register or sign up using your name and email address.
-You will be asked to create a password and enter an Access Code.
+The first time using this online tool, you will be asked to register using your name, email address, and create a password.
+You can return to the assessment anytime using your email address and password.

 Tell mySkills myFuture a job you had.
 They'll find careers with similar skills to positions you've had in the past.

 Western publishes salary information for the graduates of every program.
 Check out our programs, choose a program, and click on the “Graduation Employment Facts” button.